 Late fees will apply to all reports and applications, responses to on-site evaluation reports, and any other Commission directed report or response that has a specific deadline.
-The \$750 late processing fee is assessed and due the day following the due date of a report, application or response.
+The \$750 late processing fee is assessed and due the day following the due date of a report, application, or response.
 A late fee may be reduced to \$350 if the school requested and received an extension grant prior to the due date.
-A list of schools which have not paid fees in accordance with established requirements will be reported to the Commission at each regularly scheduled meeting and may constitute reason for a Warning to be issued.
+A list of schools which have not paid fees in accordance with established requirements will be reported to the Commission at each regularly scheduled meeting and may constitute reason for the Commission to take an action set forth in Section VII of the Rules of Process and Procedure, including denial or withdrawal of a school's accreditation.